timg456789/AwsTools/README.md

 - Improve visibility on errors for bulk operations
 - Make it easier to retry failed messages

-This package is intended to be used within AWS Lambda.
-I have selected what I have found to be the best release for AWS Lambda compatibility version 3.3.1.1.
+*This package is intended to be used within AWS Lambda.
+I have selected what I have found to be the best release for AWS Lambda compatibility version 3.3.1.1.*

-# Nuget deploy
+# Nuget Deploy

 ## Increment version in Visual Studio